100495809/AI-support-assistant/README.md

 If I had more time, I would:

-Replace keyword-based classification with a machine learning classifier trained on labeled data.
+  - Replace keyword-based classification with a machine learning classifier trained on labeled data

-Add multilingual sentiment analysis for Spanish or other languages.
+  - Add multilingual sentiment analysis for Spanish or other languages